slettner/genetic-snake-ai/README.md

 ## Docker

-The code dockerized and can be build in 'docker/' by executing
+The code is dockerized and can be build in 'docker/' by executing
 ```
 >> bash make.sh
 ```